LEARN YOUR RIGHTS. SPEAK TO AN EMPLOYMENT ATTORNEY FOR DISABILITY DISCRIMINATION

-If you have a disability and are interested in making sure that your rights are upheld, it's important that you know what qualifies as disability discrimination.
-This is especially the case if you feel that you need to hire a disability discrimination lawyer and take legal action.
-Let's discuss what counts as disability discrimination in the workplace.
-But first, let's define what is considered to be a disability.
+If you have a disability and are interested in making sure that your rights are upheld, it’s important that you know what qualifies as disability discrimination.
+This is especially the case if you feel that you need to hire a Los Angeles employment attorney and take legal action.
+Let’s discuss what counts as disability discrimination in the workplace.
+But first, let’s define what is considered to be a disability.

 If your disability was a factor in your not being hired, then this counts as disability discrimination and is a sign that you should reach out to a disability discrimination lawyer.
 There are times in which an employer must choose between two qualified candidates.
 The employer may select the other applicant simply because they don’t have a disability.
 The employer may even contact you and express their reasoning.

-If the culture of your workplace is one that is discriminatory towards individuals who have disabilities, then this counts as disability discrimination and you should consider hiring a Los Angeles employment lawyer.
+If the culture of your workplace is one that is discriminatory towards individuals who have disabilities, then this counts as disability discrimination and you should consider hiring a Los Angeles discrimination lawyer for the workplace.
 Defining the culture of your workplace can sometimes be difficult, as this category is considered to be relatively broad.
 However, you should take into account how both the management and staff operate.

 Do they make it impossible for you to effectively do your job?
 Is it difficult to make any significant progress?
 If so, you may notice that they require that only those without disabilities fill certain positions.
 This may be done despite there being no real reason for the restriction.
-In this case, if you're in need of a disability discrimination attorney Los Angeles is an excellent place to find representation.
+In this case, if you’re in need of a Los Angeles disability discrimination attorney, Mann & Elias is an excellent place to find representation.